AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-save-metadata-field.md

 ---
 description: Create or edit a metadata field.
 Omit the optional field handle to create a new metadata field.
-seo-description: Create or edit a metadata field.
-Omit the optional field handle to create a new metadata field.
-seo-title: saveMetadataField

 solution: Experience Manager
 title: saveMetadataField
-uuid: ccd84366-732a-4caf-914d-3bc5fe499e7a

 feature: Dynamic Media Classic,SDK/API,Metadata
 role: Developer,Administrator
 ---